-Note 7 - Subsequent Events
+Note 8 - Subsequent Events

-- 1. See Note 3B1(b) for details regarding the Leviathan partners' FID on the third pipeline project. - 2.
-See Note 3B3 for details regarding the submission of an offer in the fourth competitive process for receipt of licenses for natural gas exploration in the EEZ of Israel. - 3.
-See Note 4B for details regarding the filing of an appeal from the judgment dismissing the certification of a class action in connection with the merger between the Partnership and Avner. - 4.
-See Note 5J for details regarding the approval of the board of the GP of the Partnership on the distribution of profits in the sum of approx. \$50 million.
+- 1. See Note 1D for details regarding the Iron Swords war and its impact on the Partnership's business. - 2.
+See Note 3B3 for details regarding the submission of licenses in the context of a fourth competitive process for natural gas exploration in the EEZ of Israel. - 3.
+See Note 3B2 for details regarding an extension received by the Aphrodite partners from the Cypriot government to act in accordance with the development plan approved thereby. - 4.
+See Note 6E for details regarding an agreed stipulation reached by the Partnership and Energean in connection with the claim filed by the Partnership against Energean in connection with the payment of the balance of the consideration according to the agreement for the sale of the interests in the Karish and Tanin leases. - 5.
+See Note 6L for details regarding an update to the rate of the advances on account of the State's royalties in respect of the revenues from the Leviathan project. - 6.
+See Note 5J for details regarding the approval of the board of the GP of the Partnership for the distribution of profits in the sum of approx. \$50 million.